DeepQuestAI/DeepStack-CameraUI/README.md

 ```

 ### Face Registration
-The face Registration API goal's is to allow you to enroll a person's name and image on Deepstack server for future use like face recognition.
+The face Registration API goal's is to allow you to enroll a person's name or id and image on Deepstack server for future use like face recognition.
 The face recognition API is dependent of this API.

 To use this API, you need to enable the face API when starting DeepStack with docker through this command